Operation WildflowerOperation Wildflower

 The flowers of Dyschoriste fischeri grow in sessile axillary clusters, i.e. they lack stalks and appear above the upper leaves next to the stem.

-The flower has a long and thin corolla tube that end in two spreading lips.
-The upper lip has two lobes, the lower one three.
-Flower colour is highly variable, ranging from white, cream or yellow to light blue or mauve.
-Dark purple markings are found in the throat of the corolla, irrespective of flower colour.
+Each flower has a long and thin corolla tube that ends in two spreading lips.
+The upper two-lobed lip is narrower, the lower one wider with three lobes.
+There are darker blue lines on the central lobe.
+The dark markings reach the throat of the corolla, irrespective of flower colour.
+Flower colour is highly variable, ranging from white, cream or yellow to turquoise, light blue or mauve.

 Two of the four stamens protrude beyond the corolla mouth.
-The blooming happens throughout summer.
+The blooming happens throughout summer (www.zimbabweflora.co.zw).

 Previous